benspak/injest.io/API_DOCUMENTATION.md

 **Error Responses:**
 - `400 Bad Request` - Missing required email fields
-- `403 Forbidden` - Email not sent to receiving address or user not verified
+- `403 Forbidden` - User not verified
-- `404 Not Found` - User not found
+- `404 Not Found` - No matching username inbox
 - `500 Internal Server Error` - Failed to process email

 **Notes:**
-- Only processes emails sent to the configured receiving address
+- Routes by the local-part of the `to` address (e.g. `username@injest.io` → user with `public_username = "username"`).
-- Only processes emails from verified users
+- Only processes emails for verified users.
-- Automatically creates items and triggers indexing
+- Automatically creates items and triggers indexing.

 ---